silum/astrokat-wiki/Observation-file.md

 * YAML is **case sensitive** and uses spaces for indentation, please **no TABS**.
 * Keys and values are separated by a colon, '`:`'
 * Use **2 additional spaces indentation** for key words of the next deeper layer.
+* Comments can be added to file using the hash, '`#`', character.

-Example configuration files with various observation types can be found on the [Example Observation files](https://github.com/ska-sa/astrokat/wiki/Example-observation-files) page.
+A full feature example observation file is available [here](https://github.com/ska-sa/astrokat/blob/master/obs_plans/observation-template.yaml), while more example observation files with various observation types can be found on the [Example Observation files](https://github.com/ska-sa/astrokat/wiki/Example-observation-files) page.

 Primary keys of interest to the user are:
 _`instrument`_, _`configuration`_, _`noise_diode`_, _`durations`_ and **_`observation_loop`_**